GALIB978/linux-virtualaization-7/README.md

 Verifying welcome.txt
 ```
-sudo cat /home/rafsan_cloud/welcome.txt
+sudo cat /home/galib/welcome.txt
 ```
 _Result:_
 ![Screenshot 2025-03-14 153259](https://github.com/user-attachments/assets/28050122-6899-4dea-be75-4d220e98cc53)

-Using sudo because the file was created by root and was accessable by rafsan_cloud.
+Using sudo because the file was created by root and was accessable by galib.
 ![Screenshot 2025-03-14 153652](https://github.com/user-attachments/assets/f9d7659a-b352-4115-b18a-852403d38dc5)

 Then mounted the folder on the host machine using:

 ```
-sudo multipass mount ~/host_machine cloud-init:/home/ubuntu/shared_folder
+sudo multipass mount ~/host_machine galib:/home/ubuntu/shared_folder

 Creating a test file in the host machine.